-The pelvic floor muscles are often not the first muscles that come to mind when we refer to the core, but as we discussed in Prenatal Core Training: Start Here, they are among the most important, especially during pregnancy.
+The pelvic floor muscles are often not the first muscles that come to mind when we refer to the core, but they are among the most important, especially during pregnancy.
 Properly functioning pelvic floor muscles can be the key to avoiding pregnancy pains and injuries, improving pushing, and minimizing tearing and other trauma during delivery.
 However, traditional guidance of encouraging “more Kegels,” with a focus on squeezing your “pee-stopping” muscles could lead to more harm than good.
 Read on to learn more about these important deep core muscles, and how to train them most effectively during pregnancy.

 Understanding the “Floor of Your Core”